nikunjpansari/EDA_Netflix_Movie_TV_Show_Dataset/README.md

 ## Introduction

-In this analysis, we'll explore the Betflix Movie & TV Show dataset to gain insights and visualize interesting patterns in the data.
+This project focuses on conducting Exploratory Data Analysis (EDA) and creating Data Visualizations using the Netflix Movie & TV Show dataset.
+The dataset contains information about the titles available on the popular streaming platform Netflix, including details like title, type (movie or TV show), director, cast, country, release year, rating, duration, and listed in.

 ## Setup